jlc0512/dsc-phase-1-project-Microsoft-Movie-Studios/README.md

 ## Data Understanding and Analysis

 Our data is stored in a folder named zippedData.
-The data is sourced from a variety of movie aggregation sites: Box Office Mojo, IMDB, Rotten Tomatoes, TheMovieDB, and The Numbers.
+The data is sourced from a variety of movie aggregation sites: IMDB, Box Office Mojo, Rotten Tomatoes, TheMovieDB, and The Numbers.

-The budgets/gross data encompasses a wide range of years.
-To hone in on more recent market trends, we limited the release window to the last 25 years.
-This also reduces the effect of inflation on our analysis.
-While we are starting to see how gross might relate to release month, we can deepen our analysis by relating gross to the production budget.
-Dividing the difference of 'worldwide_gross' and 'production_budget' by the 'production_budget' created a Return of Investment (ROI) measure.

 Data gathered from IMDB included movie genres, average ratings, and the number of votes received.
 The data was joined to view all relevant data on one table.

-We utilized the median number of votes received (49) as a way to eliminate movies with so few votes that might mean they were not seen by many viewers.
-I decided to look at the top 50 and bottom 50 rated films to see which genres were most represented in the highest and lowest rated films.
-We plotted the movie counts for the 50 top rated movies to show that Documentary was the genre with the highest movie count.
-We also plotted the movie counts for the 50 lowest reated movies to show that Documentaries were not as common in the lowest rated movies.
+The data we analyzed from the other sources includes budgets, domestic/worldwide gross, and release date.

-## Data Visualization
+## Results

 Using the tmdb data, we plotted the popularity score against month to see if any month had more popular movies overall.